viktorgullmark/exilence/README.md

 ## Upcoming changes

 - Auto-updater
+- Support for elder-items
-- Proper support for divination cards
+- Support for divination cards
-- Support for abyssal sockets with jewels
+- Support for abyssal sockets w/ jewels
 - Displaying DPS on item-tooltips
 - Optional setting for password on parties